bhatia4/enrollee-services-spring/README.md

 * For deployment/testing right away use the enrollee-services-0.0.1-SNAPSHOT.jar file found under target folder.
 You can run the jar as is since its implemented as standalone microservice (w/ embedded undertow library).
 Run the scripts/execute-enrollee-services.bat or scripts/execute-enrollee-services.sh based on your OS for starting up the services and testing.

 * For setup as project.
 The project has maven build framework and can be imported as maven project in any IDE.
+The code also has mvnw and mvnw.cmd files which are Maven wrappers and allow you to run the Maven project in command line.
+The mvnw file is for Linux (bash) and the mvnw.cmd is for the Windows environment.

+## Testing

-* Once deployment is successful, using postman or any services client you can test against following endpoints:
+Once deployment is successful, using postman or any services client you can test against following endpoints:
 * Add a new enrollee - HTTP POST localhost:8080/api/v1/enrollees/
 * Modify an existing enrollee - HTTP PUT localhost:8080/api/v1/enrollees/:enrolleeid/
 * Remove an enrollee entirely - HTTP DELETE localhost:8080/api/v1/enrollees/:enrolleeid/